-If your ideal vacation is luxury hotels and first-class experiences — or cozying up to Mother Nature and roughing it — Marco Island offers the ultimate in vacation adventures.
 Florida’s Ten Thousand Islands region is home to vibrant sea life and is situated on a migratory bird path.

 2. Experience A Water Adventure

 There are so many ways to enjoy the water surrounding Marco Island.
 You can find adventures that will educate, entertain, exercise, and engage you.
-Marco Island is a water seeker’s paradise waiting to be explored.
+Marco Island is a water baby’s paradise waiting to be explored.

-3. Watch All The Beautiful Birds
+3. Binocular Hunt For Beautiful Birds

 4. Explore The Parks And Hiking Trails